Legacy MCP-UI Adapter

 async ({ title }) => {

-// Create embedded resource for MCP-UI hosts (no adapter)
+// Create embedded resource for MCP-UI hosts

-const embeddedResource = createUIResource({
+const embeddedResource = await createUIResource({

 uri: `ui://demo/graph/${encodeURIComponent(title)}`,